Install SQL Server 2014 CTP2

 To use SQL Server 2014 you must pre-install the .NET Framework 3.5.
 NET Framework installation is not related to SQL Server and is not discussed in detail, but this section describes how to install the .NET Framework 3.5 on Windows Server 2012 R2.

 Start Server Manager from the taskbar.

-Make sure that role page or feature-based installation is checked, and then click Next.
+Ensure that Role-Page or Feature-Based Installation is checked, and then click Next.

 Click the Install button.
-No reboot is needed.
+No reboot is required.